sshniro/zap-docs/source/includes/contributing.md

 * Check for the grammar and spellings before sending the pull request.
 Most of the modern editors comes with a spell check option or plugin.

 * Use a friendly and conversational tone.
 Always use simple sentences.
-If the sentence is lengthy try to break it in to small sentences.
+If the sentence is lengthy try to break it in to smaller sentences.
 Also avoid sentences with complicated words or jargon.

 * Write positively and avoid using negative sentences.

-  - Recommended: If you are not familiar Spider, then read this documentation
+  - Recommended: If you are not familiar with the Spider, then read this documentation.
-  - Not Recommended: Read this documentation to get familiarized with the Spider
+  - Not Recommended: Read this documentation to get familiarized with the Spider.

 * The documentation should be neutral, without judgments, opinions.
 For example, words like "easily" or "simple" come with a lot of assumptions.
 Things that are easier for you might be difficult for another person.
 Avoid this type of wordings